ibm-cloud-docs/dr-automation-powervs/upgrade-ksys-filsets.md

 Filesets upgradation completed successfully.
 ```

 To validate the upgrade is successful, run the following command to verify:

 ```
 ksysmgr q version
 ```

-Also you can Check [orchestrator and service details page](/docs/dr-automation-powervs?topic=dr-automation-powervs-or-ser-de) it displays the timestamp of your latest update and you can check in the event log to verify.
+Also you can Check in [orchestrator and service details page](/docs/dr-automation-powervs?topic=dr-automation-powervs-or-ser-de) it displays the timestamp of your latest update and you can check in the event log to verify.

-#### Forced Upgrade
+### Forced Upgrade
 {: #force-upgrade}

 Use when a force installation is needed, it force installs all orchestrator ksys filesets regardless of their current status.